slipperyseal/monty/README.md

 MIDI commands.
 Up to 2 SID chips can be controlled which totals 6 voices across 2 channels.
 Instrument definitions decide which of the SIDs voice types to use, which include pulse wave (with variable duty cycle), triangle wave, sawtooth wave, pseudorandom noise (white noise).
 The SID chips also contain a filter and ring modulator.
-As was common the Commodore 64, software can than apply arpeggios and other register manipulations to create more textured sounds.
+As was common the Commodore 64, software can then apply arpeggios and other register manipulations to create more textured sounds.

 By rapidly changing the volume level of the SID chip, sampled sound can be crudely played.
 On boot, Monty will